keu/docs/astro/runtime-release-notes.md

 :::danger Breaking change

-The `dbt-core` provider package is currently incompatible with Runtime 5+.
+The `dbt-core` provider package is currently incompatible with Runtime 5.0.0 and later.
 The root cause for this issue is not yet known.
-If `dbt-core` is listed in your Astro project `requirements.txt` file when you attempt to upgrade to Runtime 5+, the upgrade will fail.
+If `dbt-core` is listed in your Astro project `requirements.txt` file when you attempt to upgrade to Runtime 5.0 or later, the upgrade fails.

-To continue with the upgrade to Runtime 5, remove `dbt-core` from your `requirements.txt` file.
-To continue running dbt Core jobs with Airflow, stay on your current Runtime version or upgrade to Runtime version 4.2.x until the fix for this issue is developed.
+To upgrade to Runtime 5.0.0 or later, remove `dbt-core` from your `requirements.txt` file.
+To continue running dbt Core jobs with Airflow, don't upgrade your current Runtime version or upgrade to Runtime version 4.2.x and wait until a  fix is announced.

 :::